Current Accounts Icon

 The credit interest you could earn

 If you are likely to have a credit balance then a high interest current account may be better for you.
 These current accounts usually offer a higher rate of interest than standard current accounts usually up to a set balance.
-Above this, interest may not be paid at all, or at a very low rate, so you may want to maximise your returns by placing any money above this amount in a separate savings account.
-Note that these accounts do tend to come with high overdraft rates, so you should only consider an account that offers credit interest if you’re not someone who regularly goes overdrawn.
+Remember that with a current account, interest rates may not be paid at all, or at a very low rate, so it may be worth placing any money that exceeds this limit into a savings account instead.
+Also keep in mind that these accounts tend to come with high overdraft rates, so you should only consider an account offering credit interest if you’re confident you won’t find yourself regularly using an overdraft.

 The cost of an overdraft